tlecommunity/v2/site/content/server/docker-setup.md

 ## Making Changes to the Code

 Code changes should be made outside the Docker containers (aka, on the host machine).
 The `lib`, `bin`, `etc`, and `var` are all made accessible inside the server container for them to work.
-When making code changes, make sure to restart the `docker-compose up` command.
+When making code changes, plackup will watch for changes and reload automatically.
+However if this doesn't happen or seems to have frozen (it _is_ slow unfortunately, I think mostly due to Docker file system limitations) try killing the command and restarting everything.